gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/WORKFLOW.md

 > **⚡ Meta note: the unit-converter round-trip is vibe-coded
 > end-to-end.** The artifact you can still see in the repo —
 > `___SMIP_SAAS_SIDE___/Sample Scripts/unit_converter.html` — is the
 > SMIP-side output of the full step 1–7 loop.
-Behind it (now removed
-> from the codebase to keep the starter clean) was a `get_quantities_with_units`
+The Python tool behind
+> it is the same `get_quantities_with_units` you build in
+> [QUICKSTART step 5](QUICKSTART.md) by pasting a single prompt;
-> Python tool, a localhost page at `PAGES/02_unit_converter/`, and a
+> the localhost Vue page that fed the round-trip
+> (originally at `PAGES/02_unit_converter/`) was deleted from the
+> starter once it had served its purpose, but rebuilding it from the
+> tool is itself a one-prompt task following the loop above.
+A few
-> few minor human course corrections ("default to °F → °C", "add a
+> minor human course corrections kept the UX honest ("default to
-> flip button").
-Zero hand-written JavaScript, zero hand-written
+> °F → °C", "add a flip button").
+Zero hand-written JavaScript, zero
-> GraphQL.
-Read the SMIP-side file as the existence-proof: this is
+> hand-written GraphQL.
+Read the SMIP-side file as the existence-proof:
-> what the loop produces.
+> this is what the loop produces.

 ## Anti-patterns to watch for